Editor: Michael R.M. Ward, Swansea University

 Carolyn Jackson, Lancaster University, UK

-Amanda Keddie, Griffith Institute for Educational Research, Griffith University, Australia
+Amanda Keddie, Deakin University, Australia

-Michael D. Kehler, PhD, Western University, Canada
+Michael D. Kehler, PhD, University of Calgary, Canada

 Saul Keyworth, University of Bedfordshire, UK